ossf/package-manager-best-practices/review/npm.md

 - Let maintainers test updates before accepting them in the default branch, e.g., via renovatebot's [stabilityDays](https://docs.renovatebot.com/configuration-options/#stabilitydays).

-There are two ways to reliably achieve a reproducible installation: vendoring dependencies and pinning by hash.
+There are two ways to reliably achieve a reproducible installation: pinning by hash and vendoring dependencies.

-#### Vendoring dependencies

-Vendoring dependencies means keeping a local copy of all the dependencies (direct and transitive) in the repository.
-While vendoring can solve the "reproducable installation" problem, it also can encourage insecure practices.
-These include, poor ability to audit dependency code, difficulties keeping dependencies up to date, and more.
-Also, vendoring introduces non-security problems like repository size, usability, and developer experience issues.
-For these reasons, vendoring is not recommended without tooling and solutions to address those problems which is outside the scope of this document.

 #### Use a Lockfile